-Uh, it, it was about 2011 and yeah, my status has changed.
-Um, and I initially actually started working part time.
+It was about 2011 and yeah, my status has changed.
+And I initially actually started working part time.
 And then after a while I did actually stop working altogether for a bit.
 By that point, my blog was sort of bringing in a few quid and, you know, I sort of thought, Oh, well, you know, let’s see if I can actually make money doing this.
 And then from there on the sort of blog group, yeah.
 I sort of slipped into becoming a work from home dad.

 But the very interesting thing is if your bail almost certainly my experience when I gave up full-time work, other people started calling me a stay at home.
 Dad.
 I never called myself a stay-at-home dad, but I got caught it so often that delay from just sort of stuck.
 Had to start calling myself a stay at home dad.